 - A. Begin resuscitation immediately unless rigor mortis, severe lividity, or tissue breakdown is evident.
 If any doubt, resuscitate.
 Refer to Pediatric Emergencies Cardiac Arrest Protocol 6406. - B. Note the position and condition of the victim and the surroundings. - C. Use extreme tact and professionalism.
 Do not let emotions or prejudices interfere with carrying out appropriate patient care or family support. - 1.
-DO NOT make judgments concerning the situation. - 2.
-DO NOT add to the parent's sense of guilt or helplessness. - 3.
+Do not make judgments concerning the situation. - 2.
+Do not add to the parent's sense of guilt or helplessness. - 3.
 Remember, people react differently to stressful situations. - D. If resuscitation is begun: - 1.
 Transport immediately. - 2.
-Request ALS backup. - 3.
-Continue treatment en route per appropriate protocol. - 3.
-Contact Medical Command for further orders.

-- E. If resuscitation has not begun: - Contact Medical Command immediately for confirmation of decision not to begin efforts by direct MCP order and follow Death in the Field Protocol 9101.
+Continue treatment en route per appropriate protocol. - Contact Medical Command for further orders. - E. If resuscitation has not begun: - Contact Medical Command immediately for confirmation of decision not to begin efforts by direct MCP order and follow Death in the Field Protocol 9101.